emer/emergent/looper/README.md

 To make this work, an initialization function must be run prior to starting, which puts the system in a ready-to-run state.
 The `End()` function at each level must likewise ensure that it is ready to start again properly the next time through.

 The [envlp](https://github.com/emer/emergent/tree/master/envlp) Env is designed to work in concert with the looper control, where the Env holds counter values, and looper automatically increments and uses these counters to stop looping at a given level.
+Each `Stack` of loops is associated with a given `etime.Mode`, corresponding to that of the Env.

+# Algorithm and Sim Integration

+Specific algorithms use `AddLevels` to add inner, lower levels of loops to implement specific algorithm code (typically `Phase` and `Cycle`).
+Leabra and Axon use the `Time` struct as a context for holding the relevant counters and mode, which is then accessed directly in the callback functions as needed.

+In cases where something must be done prior to looping through cycles (e.g., `ApplyInputs` and new phase startup methods), trigger it on the first cycle, before calling other functions, using a provided `AddCycle0` function.

 # Concrete Example of Looping Logic